 - Price: $75-100 per person, including 2 glasses of wine

 Directions: just west of Preston Road (SH 289) on the north side of Park Blvd.
 From the Dallas North Tollway, exit Park Blvd., go east, and restaurant is on your left.
-From US 75/Central Expressway, exit Park Blvd., go west, and restaurant is on your right just past Preston.
+If coming via US 75/Central Expressway, exit Park Blvd., go west, and restaurant is on your right just past Preston.
 From the President George Bush Turnpike, exit Preston, go north, then turn left at Park; restaurant will be immediately on your right.

 Steve Fields’ bills itself as “a little city in the suburbs”.
 I don’t really get it, considering there’s not much particularly unique about it compared to all the other steakhouses a couple of miles down the Tollway.
 I also find the idea of a lobster-themed restaurant in Plano a little weird, as we’re a good 300 miles inland from the Gulf of Mexico, and besides, the Texas coast isn’t even home to lobsters.
 Anyway, we made reservations for 7:45, but showed up about 15 minutes early.
 At first, the hostess told us we’d have to wait, but a couple of minutes later, we were shown to our table.
 It was suprisingly busy for a Wednesday night.